 - PM4SiltR is a viscoplastic version of PM4Silt developed for static slope stability applications by Boulanger, Ziotopoulou, and Oathes.

 - PM4SiltR was developed and implemented to approximate strain-rate dependent shear strength, stress relaxation, and creep.

 - PM4Sand, which provided the framework upon which PM4Silt was built, is available (homepage) for modeling sand and other purely nonplastic granular soils in geotechnical earthquake engineering applications.

-- The other tabs on this website provide access to the user manuals, dynamic link libraries, example files, and various reference sources.
+- This website provide access to the user manuals, dynamic link libraries, example files, and various reference sources for PM4Silt and PM4SiltR.

 - We appreciate hearing from users, so please do send us an email (rwboulanger at ucdavis.edu or kziotopoulou at ucdavis.edu) and let us know about your applications and experiences.